livingstone2026/GettingAndCleaningData/CodeBook.md

 4)	Change the feature variable names to a more readable form.
     - replace "-" with "_" and remove "()" from the variable names on the first row.
-    The list of the new feature names is in Appendix 2 The tidy data set is saved as X_tidy.csv in folder ./[your R working directory]/data/
+    The list of the new feature names is in Appendix 2 The tidy data set is saved as X_tidy.txt in folder ./[your R working directory]/data/
 5)	From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.
-    The new data set is saved as X_means.csv in folder ./[your R working directory]/data/
+    The new data set is saved as X_means.txt in folder ./[your R working directory]/data/

 License: